mancillh/Social-Network-API/README.md

 # Social Network API

   ## Description
   This Social Network API was made with Node, Express, and Mongoose.
 It is a back-end application only.
+A link to a walkthrough video showing the functionality of the app has been provided in the Usage section.

   ## Table of Contents
   * [Description](#description)